-

 - Example 1: Insulin and glucagon have antagonistic effects on blood glucose.
 Insulin lowers blood glucose, while glucagon raises it.

 - Example 2: Parathyroid hormone (PTH) and calcitonin have antagonistic effects on blood calcium.
 PTH raises blood calcium, while calcitonin lowers it.
-These interactions are crucial for fine-tuning the regulation of bodily functions and maintaining homeostasis.

 -